Tiago João da Silva: Crimes

 In August 1997 police registered his first robbery: he scaled the Ticiana building, in Madalena, bringing with him some money and phones.
 When he was ten he robbed the house of an officer, where he was brought to the Conselho Tutelar where he escaped on the same day.
 In December 1997 he attempted to steal home appliances from a Justice prosecutor in the Candeias neighborhood in Jaboatão dos Guararapes, where he was arrested and brought to the FUNDAC in Vitória de Santo Antão.
 After being arrested for three days, he escaped, but was rearrested on the same day.

 In 1998 da Silva was then known as the Menino-aranha.
 He continued to climb buildings and steal from apartments.
 Arrested, he was brought to the Diretoria da Polícia da Criança e do Adolescente.
 In some of his robberies he was accompanied by his younger brother, 10-year-old AJS, who did not climb the buildings and waited beneath.
 When they were arrested, they sniffed glue and carried $7 with them.
 Brought to the Conselho Tutelar, they escaped three hours later.
 In late December 1998, his older brother, 13-year-old MJS, accompanied Tiago when he was arrested.

 In January 1999, then 11-year-old Tiago attempted to rob a house in Imbiribeira but was arrested and brought to Batalhão Dias Cardoso, and the following day to the Centro de Ressocialização Santa Luzia in Iputinga.
 There, he spent 11 months and for having good behaviour was sent back to his family.

 Personality

 Da Silva was a shy boy and talked little.
 He answered the questions by shaking his head and looking in the other direction.
-He was a nail-bitter and according to his father, then 54-year-old Antônio da Silva, Tiago began robbing after the death of his mother.
+He was a nail-biter and according to his father, then 54-year-old Antônio da Silva, Tiago began robbing after the death of his mother.
 He was polite when he was at the Conselho Tutelar, but some times was very nervous and threw stones at people.
 Da Silva liked to be on the newspapers and felt he was like a hero.